IMJLA/Export-Permission/README.md

 ### [System.String] XML PRTG sensor output
 ## NOTES
+Requires a string for input (the path to a target folder) # TODO: FileInfo or DirectoryInfo instead?

+TODO: When Expand-IdentityReference calls Search-Directory it should not do so when the account name is an unresolved SID.
+Skip the query.

+TODO: Investigate - FileInfo or DirectoryInfo rather than string for target folder input param.
+Will a string auto-cast to these types if sent as input?
+I think it will.
+Add Test-Path input validation script too.

 TODO: Investigate - Looks like I am filtering out ignored domains in 2 separate places? redundant?

+TODO: Investigate - What happens if an ACE contains a SID that is in an object's SID history?

+TODO: Investigate: Get-WellKnownSid repeatedly creating CIM sessions to same destination.
+Add debug output suffix "# For $ComputerName" so debug is easier to read

+TODO: Consider combining PsDfs and ConvertTo-DistinguishedName into a native C# module PsWin32Api

+TODO: Consider implementing universally the ADsPath format: WinNT://WORKGROUP/SERVER/USER
+    WinNT://CONTOSO/Administrator for a domain account on a domain-joined server WinNT://CONTOSO/SERVER123/Administrator for a local account on a domain-joined server WinNT://WORKGROUP/SERVER123/Administrator for a local account on a workgroup server (not joined to an AD domain)
 TODO: Bug - Logic Flaw for Owner.
             Currently we search folders for non-inherited access rules, then we manually add a FullControl access rule for the Owner.
             This misses folders with only inherited access rules but a different owner.